 Mutual Domestic Violence Restraining Orders

-Mutual domestic violence restraining orders limit the conduct of both parties in a family law matter in order to protect the peace and safety of both parties.
-These orders restrict the conduct of both parties which may include a “no contact order” with each other or a “peaceful contact order.”
+Mutual domestic violence restraining orders limit the conduct of both parties.
+These limitations protect the peace and safety of both parties.
+These orders restrict the conduct of both parties which may include a “no contact order” or a “peaceful contact order.”

-In Isidora M. v.
-Silvino M., 239 Cal.App.4th 11 (2015), the wife, Isidora, filed a request for a domestic violence restraining order against her husband, Silvino.
-Silvino’s responded that he did not agree to his wife’s request for a domestic violence restraining order and went on to provide evidence that Isidora had been arrested for spousal battery and was subject to a criminal protective order.
+Citing Isidora M. v.
+Silvino M., 239 Cal.App.4th 11 (2015).
+Wife, Isidora, filed a request for a domestic violence restraining order against her husband, Silvino.
+Silvino’s responded that he did not agree to his wife’s request for a domestic violence restraining order and provided evidence that Isidora had been arrested for spousal battery and was subject to a criminal protective order.
 However, Silvino failed to request his own domestic violence restraining order against Isidora.
 After an evidentiary hearing on the matter, the result was that the trial court issued a five year mutual restraining order protecting both parties from each other.
 Upon review, the Court of Appeals held that a trial court may issue mutual domestic violence restraining orders only if both parties have filed requests for such relief.
 The purpose of this rule is to give necessary notice to the opposing party and provide the opposing party with the opportunity to defend against the entry of a restraining order.